Designing Great Team Goals: Benefits, Key Steps, and Examples

 When setting metrics, make sure they’re challenging but realistic.
 Remember that you can consider improving sales or processes quarter after quarter.
 So, start with a manageable improvement for the current quarter.

-How to Track, Monitor, and Support Progress
+How to Track, Monitor, and Support Progress on Team Goals

 By setting strong team goals, you’ll ramp up engagement and group morale.
-In turn, your team will achieve more ambitious results together, month after month.
-Share daily feedback on their progress to help them stay on track.
-As you achieve current goals, discuss how you can push yourselves even further!
+In turn, your team can achieve more ambitious results together, month after month.

 Sign Up for a Free Trial